 Connecting Leaf Switches to APICs

 In order to create the ACI fabric ACI-mode leaf switches must be connected to each APIC.
-The Connected cable used to connected to Leaf and APIC depends upon the type of virtual interface card (VIC) installed on the APIC.
+The cable used to connect to Leaf and APIC depends upon the type of virtual interface card (VIC) installed on the APIC.